Am I required to attend orientation to sign up for benefits?

 How often can I change the amount I contribute to my retirement plan?

-You may change your contributions to your retirement plan at any time by filling out a Salary Deferral Form and submitting it to Human Resources.
+You may change your contributions to your retirement plan at any time by filling out a Salary Deferral Agreement found under Benefit Forms and submitting it to Human Resources.
 Unless you specify a future date, changes generally take effect either the current or next pay period.

 Who do I contact for a loan from my retirement plan?
 How do I go about requesting the necessary paper work?

-How do I pick between TIAA-CREF and Fidelity?
+How do I pick between TIAA and Fidelity?
 Who do I talk to about helping me choose the right investments for me?

 Where do I go to change my beneficiaries?

-Life and AD&D insurance: contact Human Resources (501-686-5650) for the appropriate form, as beneficiaries for these insurances are maintained in Human Resources.
+Life and AD&D insurance: the form is found under Benefit Forms.
+Or contact Human Resources (501-686-5650).
+Beneficiaries for these insurances are maintained in Human Resources.